No Matter What (Boyzone song)

 "No Matter What" is a song from the 1996 musical Whistle Down the Wind that was popularised by Irish boyband Boyzone in 1998 when they recorded it to tie in with the show's first UK production.
 The song was written by Andrew Lloyd Webber and Jim Steinman, who also produced the song with Nigel Wright.
-The song was also featured on the US edition of the soundtrack to the 1999 film Notting Hill, and was released to American radio on 10 May 1999.
+The song was also included on the US edition of the soundtrack to the 1999 film Notting Hill, and it was serviced to American contemporary hit radio on 10 May 1999.

 The song became Boyzone's fourth number-one on the UK Singles Chart, with its three-week stay atop the chart making it Boyzone's longest-running number-one single as well as being their best-selling UK single, selling 1.4 million copies there as of February 2025.
 It was also the first ever winner of the annual The Record of the Year award held on ITV in December 1998.
 It also became the band's first and only song to have any chart success in the US.
 In New Zealand, the song spent six non-consecutive weeks at number one and ended 1998 as the country's most successful single.

 Background

-"No Matter What" was written by Andrew Lloyd Webber and Jim Steinman for the 1996 musical Whistle Down the Wind, to be sung by a group of children at the end of Act 1.
-In the musical, the song is about the naive adoration by the children towards someone they believe to be Jesus; however, for the version recorded by Boyzone, the lyrics have been modified significantly to become a teenage romantic love song.
+"No Matter What" was written by Andrew Lloyd Webber and Jim Steinman for the 1996 musical Whistle Down the Wind, based on the book by Mary Hayley Bell, to be sung by a group of children at the end of Act 1.
+In the musical, the song is about the naive adoration by the children towards someone they believe to be Jesus (in reality, an escaped prisoner); however, for the version recorded by Boyzone, the lyrics have been modified significantly to become a teenage romantic love song, though a religious reference is retained (“If only prayers were answered/Then we would hear God say”).

 Ronan Keating said that Stephen Gately was a fan of Lloyd Webber and wanted to be involved in West End theatre in some way.
 He approached Lloyd Webber for a song, and was given "No Matter What" to record.
 Gately first recorded a solo version before the other members of Boyzone became involved to record the song.
 Lloyd Webber, Steinman and Nigel Wright produced the song, with additional production by Franglen & Lupino.

 According to Lloyd Webber, the manager of Boyzone Louis Walsh disliked the song and did not want to release the song as an A-side.
 Lloyd Webber chanced upon Richard Park from Capital Radio at an event; later that day Park asked Lloyd Webber if he had any new material, and Lloyd Webber played for him the song that the label and manager of Boyzone did not want released.
 Park said: "Listen to Capital Radio in five hours' time because I'm playing this because this is the biggest hit that they will ever have."
-Park played the song and it became most successful song by Boyzone.
+Park played the song over the station and it became one of Boyzone’s biggest hits.